 Knowing when I was most susceptible to defaulting to lazy takeaways instead of cooking allowed me to meal prep accordingly.
 Finally, replacing my online browsing habits with new things like an online language course also turned my attention away from consumerism.
 This all made it easier to stop buying things all the time.

-How Did I Do in the Second Quarter of 2021?
+How Did I Do in the Second Quarter?

 All in all, things went even better for me than in Q1.
 While I had been finding it rather easy overall to get into the low-buy mindset once I set my initial rules up, some large annual expenses had hit me during the first quarter which I didn’t have to deal with in Q2.

 Things opened up a bit again for us, and I was able to be out and about a bit more since late May.
 I still only spent €95 total in three months on drinks out and takeaways.
 That’s less than what I used to spend in a week prior to the pandemic.

 I used up a bunch of beauty products throughout Q2 I had been hoarding.
 In retrospect, I was actually glad I had all this stuff at hand, because most of the products were things I more or less needed, but would not have had the extra cash for.

 In the fashion department, my #1 weakness, I only purchased new tennis socks, pajama bottoms for the summer, and two tops that were on sale after I had sorted out another 20 or so old t-shirts.
 I admit I’m ashamed about the second of the two tops because I really didn’t need it and broke my own rule on that one.
 If I still haven’t worn it by next week I’ll return it, as it still has the tags on.